ZachcZhang/Qwen2-VL-inference/README.md

 # Qwen2-VL-inference

-This repository is a `MLLM inference server` which contains a script for inference [qwen2-vl-7B](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) using HuggingFace.
+This repository is a `MLLM inference server` which is used for inferencing [qwen2-vl-7B](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) using HuggingFace.

 ## Features
 - Support OpenAI client